 - 1. Duty to Disclose.
 In connection with any actual or possible conflict of interest, an Interested Person must disclose the existence of her or his Private Interest in, and the material facts relating to, a proposed transaction or arrangement to the Board or to the members of any committee with Board-delegated powers (a "Committee") considering the transaction or arrangement. - 2.
 Determination of the Existence of a Conflict of Interest.
-After disclosure of the Private Interest and the material facts to the Board or Committee, the Board or Committee members shall discuss and vote upon the question of whether a conflict of interest exists or could, in the opinion of such Board or
+After disclosure of the Private Interest and the material facts to the Board or Committee, the Board or Committee members shall discuss and vote upon the question of whether a conflict of interest exists or could, in the opinion of such Board or Committee members, reasonably be construed to exist.
+At the request of the chair of the Board or Committee, or upon a majority vote of the Board or Committee members (excluding the Interested Person), the Interested Person shall leave the Board or Committee members (excluding the Interested Person) shall be required to determine that a conflict of interest exists or could reasonably be construed to exist. - 3.
+Procedures for Addressing the Conflict of Interest.
+In the event that a determination is made under Section 2 of this Article HI that a proposed transaction or arrangement presents, or could reasonably be construed as presenting, a conflict of interest, the Corporation shall not enter into or otherwise approve the transaction or arrangement except in compliance with the following procedures:

-Committee members, reasonably be construed to exist.
-At the request of the chair of the Board or Committee, or upon a majority vote of the Board or Committee members (excluding the Interested Person), the Interested Person shall leave the Board or Committee meeting during such discussion and/or vote.
-A majority vote of the Board or Committee members (excluding the Interested Person) shall be required to determine that a conflict of interest exists or could reasonably be construed to exist.
+(a) An Interested Person may make a presentation at the Board or Committee meeting.
+Upon a majority vote of the Board or Committee members (excluding the Interested Person), the Interested Person shall leave the meeting during the discussion of and/or the vote on, the transaction or arrangement that results in the conflict of interest.